Nightbirde, ‘AGT’ singer who earned Simon Cowell’s golden buzzer, gives update on health - NewsBreak

 The conversation also touched on Nighbirde’s holiday plans.

 “I shouldn’t, I should not be alive right now based on the usual statistics,” she said.
-“So every year when this time comes around, it’s special for the whole family.”‘You’ve already won’: Ohio singer Nightbirde’s ‘America’s Got Talent’ appearance brings Simon Cowell to tears
+“So every year when this time comes around, it’s special for the whole family.”Benton Trio Hits the Road to Promote “America’s Got Talent”

 “Sometimes I think we’re the luckier ones because if we get to really see the sweetness of life and the miracle is to love and be loved,” she added.
 “And to, to dream and to have a, you know, the chance at a future.
 I don’t know if I’ll ever get used to the weight of that, or I don’t know if I’ll ever, I don’t know if it’ll ever become casual to me again, just to live.”